mahdikazemi96/RegisterationForm/README.md

 I choosed bootstrap 5 for design UI and Angular 13 to connect the UI to Backend.

+as you know *Angular*  is based on *Typescript*. so we use *Typescript* language to develop this angular app and also most of or files type are *Typescript*.

 So follow these steps:

 - to run angular app you need to install nodejs so go to https://nodejs.org/en/download/ and download then install it.